 The Beauty Of The Performance

-- Dance improves flexibility, coordination, balance, range of motion, stamina, muscle tone, strength and posture.
-But physical fitness is just one of many benefits of dance that can enhance your child’s life in so many ways. … Children strengthen their cognitive abilities and memory skills through learning choreography.
+Dance improves flexibility, coordination, balance, range of motion, stamina, muscle tone, strength and posture.
+But physical fitness is just one of the many benefits of dance that can enhance your child’s life in so many ways.
+Children strengthen their cognitive abilities and memory skills through learning choreography.

 Dance and physical activity should have the same status in schools as math, science and language.
 Psst: it may even help raise test scores, says Sir Ken Robinson.